What is the best evidence and how to find it

 An enormous amount of effort is required to be able to identify and summarise everything we know with regard to any given health intervention.
 The amount of data has soared dramatically.
 A conservative estimation is there are more than 35,000 medical journals and almost 20 million research articles published every year.
 On the other hand, up to half of existing data might be unpublished.

 How can anyone keep up with all this?
 And how can you tell if the research is good or not?
 Each primary study is only one piece of a jigsaw that may take years to finish.
 Rarely does any one piece of research answer either a doctor's, or a patient's questions.

-Even though reading large numbers of studies is impractical, high-quality primary studies, especially RCTs constitute the foundations of what we know, and they are the best way of advancing the knowledge.
-Any effort to support or promote the conduct of sound, transparent and independent trials, that are fully and clearly published is worth endorsing.
-A prominent project on this regard is the All trials initiative.
+Even though reading large numbers of studies is impractical, high-quality primary studies, especially RCTs, constitute the foundations of what we know, and they are the best way of advancing the knowledge.
+Any effort to support or promote the conduct of sound, transparent, and independent trials that are fully and clearly published is worth endorsing.
+A prominent project in this regard is the All trials initiative.

 Why we should read systematic reviews